teamleadercrm/sdk-js/README.md

 You can provide them in 2 ways.

-* `root` level: passed as an extra argument when creating the root object, used for `all routes`
+* `global` level: passed as an extra argument when creating the API object, used for `all actions`
-* `action` level: per route, only triggered on the `provided action` (second argument for the api call)
+* `local` level: per action, only triggered on the `provided action` (within the config object for the api call)

 If you provide plugins at `root level` and at `action level` they are merged into one plugins array in that order